Can you think of a pop song that has got an official music video from its record company 35 years after its release?

-In 2017, the song became an unexpected smash hit on YouTube, accumulating well over 100 million views in total since then.
-It seems, the record company did not want to stand apart any longer in the light of this massive exposure.
+Well, this actually happened to Mariya Takeuchi’s 1984 tune Plastic Love.
+In 2017, the song unexpectedly became a smash hit on YouTube, accumulating well over 100 million views in total since then.
+It looks like in the light of this massive exposure the record company just did not want to remain passive any more.

 Plastic Love tells the story of a woman who lost the man she truly loves.
 Any new guy pursuing her could not make her forget the loneliness she feels after her loss.
-Stylistically, the song is a blend of Western disco and funk with a few Asian influences.
-This sound, dubbed City Pop, became mainstream in Japan during the 70s and 80s.
-Reflecting an urban, middle-class lifestyle, it brings to life the days of the Sony Walkman, when the country was the world’s economic powerhouse.
+The song belongs to the genre of City Pop, a blend of Western disco and funk with a bit of Japanese flavor that became mainstream in Japan during the 70s and 80s.
+Check out my City Pop playlist, carrying you back to the days of the Sony Walkman, when the country was the world’s economic powerhouse.

 Attracting Western Audiences

-The greatest surprise in the comeback of City Pop was probably that this time it attracted Western audiences as well.
+The biggest surprise about City Pop is probably that its comeback was not limited to East Asia alone.
+It reached Western audiences as well.
 Andy Cabic of the American folk band Vetiver attributes this success to the music’s similarities with US West Coast pop.
-According to him, City Pop is like “a fresh listen to the stuff you may have already heard and thought you knew.”
+Looking at City Pop from this angle, Cabic reasons it would be like “a fresh listen to the stuff you may have already heard and thought you knew.”